bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Coagulating Milk Proteins Using Acid

 Coagulation can also be achieved using acid, which can be an added (e.g. Vinegar or Lemon Juice) or by the production of `lactic acid` by a starter culture.
-As the pH of milk drops close to `4.6`, Caseins lose their ability to repel each other.
-Calcium Phosphate which was formerly bonded within the micelle, becomes soluble in the acidic environment.
-All this produces a condition in which a Coagulum is formed, but it is different in texture and structure from a rennet-produced coagulum.
+As the pH of milk drops close to `4.6`, Caseins lose their ability to repel each other. `Calcium Phosphate` which was formerly bonded within the micelle, becomes soluble in the acidic environment.
+All this produces a condition in which a Coagulum is formed, but it is different in texture and structure from a `rennet`-produced coagulum.

 ##### The Development of Flavor in Cheese

-The process of breaking amino acid chains causes the development of flavor and texture in cheese.
+The process of breaking `amino acid chains` causes the development of flavor and texture in cheese.

 ##### Minerals in Milk